benbrastmckie/ModalHistory/README.md

   - Other projects with approval

 In addition to the weekly readings, the [problem sets](/problem_sets) will draw from the [Logic Notes](https://github.com/benbrastmckie/LogicNotes/blob/main/LogicNotesCurrent.pdf) (changes are underway).
-For detailed information on the problem sets and collaboration guidelines, please see the [Problem Sets](/problem_sets/README.md).
 It will be important to be able to push and pull changes with Git so that I can see your contributions to the eight collaborative problem sets (details on how to do this is covered in the first problem set).

 ### Tooling